Wormholes in $f(R,T)$ gravity satisfying the null energy condition with isotropic pressure: SUMMARY AND DISCUSSION

 We summarize the obtained results as follows:

-\begin{itemize} \item For zero-tidal-force wormhole with a perfect fluid source, we show that it is not possible to sustain a traversable wormhole.
-This indicates that it is not possible to obtain a solution in modified gravity as well as GR \cite{Cataldo:2016dxq}.
+\begin{itemize} \item For a zero-tidal-force wormhole with a perfect fluid source, we show that it is not possible to sustain a wormhole solution.
+This indicates that it is impossible to obtain a solution in modified gravity and GR \cite{Cataldo:2016dxq}.

 \item With the specific case of $\Phi(r)$, we explore asymptotically flat wormhole solutions.
 We showed that NEC is satisfied at the throat by considering $\chi=0.2$ and $\chi= -10$.
-We have also seen that obtained solutions satisfy WEC also as $\rho>0$ throughout the spacetime.
+We have also seen that obtained solutions satisfy WEC as $\rho>0$ throughout the spacetime.

 \item In next, we concentrate our solution for a specific shape function $b(r)=r_0$.
 This choice demands satisfying the NEC at the throat, in the interval $\chi < -4 \pi$ which yields violation of NEC outside the throat.
 Moreover, $\rho >0$ and $\rho+p >0$ are positive outside the throat for $-4\pi< \chi < -2 \pi$ and $\chi > 0 $, whereas at the throat NEC is violated.
 Thus, the NEC is not satisfied everywhere.